 Raise the body and inspect the condition of the four (4) drive belts after every 25 hours of operation-engine/PTO drive (3), and ground drive (1).
 Also remove the belt cover on the mower deck and check the blade drive belt.
 If the belts show signs of cracking or deteriorating, the belts should be replaced.
-Refer to REPLACING/REPAIRING the Drive Belts in this section.
+Refer to Drive Belts on page 64.